chrisgaut/shooting-sample-reliability/README.md

 # shooting-sample-reliability
-An analysis on when shooting samples start to become reliable.
+[WIP] An analysis on when shooting samples start to become reliable.